Aitutaki Rarotonga And The Cook Islands Travel Guide

 Lightweight, breathable fabrics like cotton, linen, and quick-dry synthetics work year-round.
 These materials manage humidity and dry quickly.

-The Cook Islands maintain a conservative culture.
+The A Paradise in the south pacific maintain a conservative culture.
 While swimwear is acceptable at beaches and resorts, dress modestly in villages, churches, or other public areas.

 Water shoes or reef shoes are Strongly suggested.
 They protect your feet from coral and rocky shorelines.

-Comfortable walking sandals or light sneakers suit exploring the main island.
+Comfortable walking sandals or light sneakers suit exploring the largest island.

 Ensure your devices work with local power and stay connected.